-With the array of technology products and services available, deciding on one to best meet your business needs can be overwhelming.
-But your clients rely on you to protect their sensitive information, so it’s important to select vendors that have safeguards in place to keep this information safe and secure.
-Plus, due diligence is required by law for business owners who have access to, maintain, or store a consumer’s sensitive information: It’s your responsibility to perform due diligence when considering any vendor that will have access to such information.
+Your clients rely on you to protect their sensitive information, so it’s important that the vendors you work with have safeguards in place to keep this information safe and secure.
+Not to mention the fact that the law requires due diligence of business owners who have access to, maintain, or store a consumer’s sensitive information.

-1) Does the vendor maintain an information security program?
-The vendor should have an information security program in place containing technical, physical, and administrative safeguards specifically designed for protecting sensitive information.
-These safeguards include, but are not limited to:
+Be sure that any vendor you’re considering has an information security program in place.
+This program should outline technical, physical, and administrative safeguards specifically designed for protecting sensitive information.
+These safeguards may include, for example:

 - Account lockouts

 - Idle browser session timeouts

 When evaluating a vendor’s physical security, you’ll want to take note of the location and number of data centers.
 In the event of natural or environmental outages or disaster, storing data in multiple data centers provides better protection.
 It also helps improve the uptime of your data and the ability to recover from data loss.
 You might also ask for a copy of the vendor’s physical security policies, and verify that they cover building security, shredding and disposal procedures, and backup/redundancy.

 Data Security Policies

 When it comes to a vendor’s data security policies, here’s the bottom line: Sensitive information should be encrypted at rest, and you should hold the encryption key.
 That way, if a privacy breach does occur on the vendor side, your data will be meaningless to whoever gains unauthorized access.

 Also, role-based access is a necessity.
 That is, only authorized vendor employees should have access to sensitive information, and authorization should be based on a business need.